RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 Prague also has a pretty good public transport system: there are buses, trams, metro and even a cable car.
 I would recommend using the metro or trams, as the buses are often stuck in traffic.

 Tickets are quite cheap and you can buy them at metro stations, on the buses or at kiosks.
 You can also download the Lítačka app, where you can buy and activate your ticket.
-It corresponds to our own Travel Plan, only with the option to also buy a ticket at the same time, so you can use the Lítačka app to find your way around Prague.
+It corresponds to our own Travel Plan, only with the option to also buy a ticket at the same time, so you can use Lítačka to your advantage to find your way around Prague.

 If you are not a fan of public transportation, you can use Uber and Bolt, which offer fast taxi services at reasonable prices.
 You can also use both services to get from the airport to the city.
 Download the app before you come to Prague.